Professional Workshop Training

 SSRS hosts bird-band workshops and provides training workshops covering the natural history and current survey protocols for rare and protected species.
 We have researched Southwestern Willow Flycatchers and Western Yellow-billed Cuckoos for decades and our current staff/workshop presenters are extremely knowledgable about these particular species and their research methods.

-We are excited to host an Institute for Bird Populations Advanced Bird Banding Course.
-The course fills quickly, so be sure to register early!
-The Advanced Bird Banding Course is limited to 9 participants and will be taught by Danielle Kaschube of IBP (Institute for Bird Populations) Learn More
+We are excited to instruct a Beginner Bird Banding course and to host an Institute for Bird Populations Advanced Bird Banding Course.
+The courses fills quickly, so be sure to register early!
+Learn More

 The Southern Sierra Research Station offers a workshop each spring for individuals who study Willow Flycatchers on the summer breeding grounds.
 The goal of the training session is to provide researchers with the necessary tools for identifying Willow Flycatchers and accurately estimating their numbers using standard survey protocols.
 The workshop meets USFWS requirements for survey training.
 Learn More